emilianobovetti/stateless-maybe-js/DESIGN.md

 3. A `bind` function that unwraps the value of a `Maybe T` and returns a `Maybe U` using a function that can transform a `T` into a `Maybe U`.

-Leaving aside for the moment that we cannot define a type constructor or enforce types in JavaScript, a first implementation may look like this
+Leaving aside for the moment that we cannot define a type constructor or enforce types in JavaScript, a first implementation may look like this:

 ```javascript
 function unit (v) {